Freeport-McMoRan: Operations as of 2019

 Freeport is the world's largest producer of molybdenum, and one of the largest producers of copper.
 In 2019, 79% of its revenues were from the sale of copper, 11% were from the sale of gold, and 8% were from the sale of molybdenum.
 In 2019, sales to the company's copper refining joint venture in Gresik Regency accounted for 13% of the total revenues of the company.

-Some of the company's mining operations are as follows:
+Some of the company's mining operations have been as follows:

 Africa

 Freeport Cobalt held a 100% interest in Kisanfu, a copper and cobalt exploration project located near Tenke, Democratic Republic of the Congo.
 This subsidiary also owns a large cobalt refinery in Kokkola, Finland, along with a related sales and marketing business.
 FCX has an effective 56% of that enterprise.
 Negotiations in 2016 to include these cobalt projects in a sale to China Molybdenum of Tenke Fungurume Mine, a cobalt/copper mine in DRC Congo, were not successful.
 Instead, the Kisanfu mine was sold to China Molybdenum in a separate transaction in 2020.